 Neurodermatitis can develop along with another skin condition like eczema or psoriasis, so it is best to see a skin doctor for your diagnosis.
 Effective treatment requires an accurate diagnosis of all of your skin conditions.

 How do dermatologists treat neurodermatitis?

 Your dermatologist will create a treatment plan based on your individual needs.
 There are many treatments available.
 None of these treatments has been approved by the U.S. Food and Drug Administration (FDA) specifically for neurodermatitis.
 All of the prescription medicines, however, are FDA-approved drugs.
 A treatment plan for neurodermatitis often includes treatment that can:

 Stop the itch: This is the main goal of treatment because for treatment to be effective, you must stop scratching, rubbing, and touching the itchy patch.
 To stop the itch, your dermatologist may include one or more of the following in your treatment plan:

-- Tacrolimus ointment (approved to treat atopic dermatitis), which you would apply to the itchy area
+Tacrolimus ointment (approved to treat), which you would apply to the itchy area